manjaro-libhybris/manjaro-arm-tools/README.md

 deployarmpkg -p package -a any -r community -k email@server.org
 ```

-This should be used after creating a packages with `buildarmpkg`.
+This should be used after creating packages with `buildarmpkg`.
 It will sign the package(s) with your default secret GPG key, upload the package and signature files
 and remove the local files.